blaze00193/X-ChainToken/README.md

 - [devtools](https://github.com/LayerZero-Labs/devtools/?tab=readme-ov-file#bootstrapping-an-example-cross-chain-project)

-## Wallet and Ownership
+## Priviledged Functions

-Both MocaTokenAdaptor and MocaOFT inherit Ownable.
+Both MocaTokenAdaptor and MocaOFT inherit Ownable and Ownable2Step.
 The owner address must be specified upon deployment.

+Beside the owner, the other available privileged roles are:

+- Operator
+- Delegate (from LZ)

+The operator is introduced by us and serves a singular purpose - calling resetPeer during a moment of crisis.

 Owner can execute the following functions:

 - setPeer